lalitsanagavarapu/Domain-Credibility/README.md

 2.WDM better for words which have nothing in common. <br>
 3.Implemented BFS/DFS for finding similar words in the knowledge graph for the given list of words/word<br>
 4.Research more on which approach would be better ?
 Do we need to implement KdTrees? <br>
-5.Glove/Gensim
+5.Glove/Gensim<br>
-6.Find all child urls of a given url.
+6.Find all child urls of a given url.<br>

+5/12/19
+-
+1.Looked up page ranking<br>
+2.Looked into Facebook FAISS<br>
+3.Find advanced ranking algorithms<br>

+6/12/19
+-
+1.Which model to use ?<br>
+2.Implemented Sentence Similarity using wordnet based on a paper.<br>
+3.TO-DO: Update existing code to python3.x <br>
+4.[Webcred-dev](https://github.com/SIREN-SERC/WEBCred-dev) still has some issues to be resolved.<br>